Alpha Condé: 2013 pre-election violence

 Condé received criticism during week-long protests and violence in late February and early March 2013, after opposition supporters took to the streets of Conakry to peacefully protest against his attempts to rig the 2013 parliamentary election.
 The opposition coalition withdrew from the electoral process in mid-February, mainly due to Condé's insistence on using a South African firm, Waymark Infotech, to draw up the registered voter list to his political party's benefit.

-The ensuing violence resulted in at least twenty deaths and hundreds injured due to Condé's security forces who used live ammunition to disperse the peaceful protesters.
+The ensuing violence resulted in at least twenty deaths and hundreds injured by Condé's security forces, who used live ammunition to disperse peaceful protesters.

 Voting finally took place on 28 September.
 Local and international observers stated that the process was significantly flawed, stating that they observed ballot stuffing, voter intimidation, and minors casting votes.
 These organizational problems and irregularities led to a three-week delay in the announcement of the election results, which in turn led to further tension.
 Regional UN and EU representatives intervened and strongly recommended that the situation be addressed peacefully via the legal system.

+Ebola outbreak

+While the 2014 Ebola epidemic worsened in Liberia and Sierra Leone, Condé downplayed the outbreak and insisted that his government had everything under control.
+Researchers have suggested that the Condé government's interest in attracting foreign investment, particularly in the mining industry, led to him downplaying the spread of the epidemic.

+In response to the outbreak, Condé suspended travel bans, stopped flights and implemented widespread quarantine restrictions.
+Guinea's economy was damaged by the outbreak.
+During a two day United Nations conference, Condé was optimistic about receiving US$3.4 billion for the nations effected by the epidemic.

+In August 2015 Alpha Condé met with Dr Mohamed Belhocine to discuss about the Ebola vaccine.
+Condé was stressed about how effective was the vaccine.
+Following that meeting he gave instructions for the establishment of a technical committee for Guinea, tasked with making proposals and recommendations for organizing a national meeting with experts on the Ebola vaccine.

 2015 election

-On 17 October 2015, Condé was selected for a second term and given 57.85 percent of the vote, an outright majority in the first round of voting.
+On 17 October 2015, Condé was re-elected for a second term and given 57.85 percent of the vote, an outright majority in the first round of voting.
 The election was marred by fraud and mismanagement.
-Cellou Dalein Diallo, who received the majority the vote, rejected the results because the vote had been rigged by Condé's government.
-Condé's government resorted again in intimidating voters, ballot stuffing, permitting minors to vote, altering the electoral map, and violence against the opposition supporters.
+Cellou Dalein Diallo, an opposition candidate, rejected the results citing vote rigging by Condé's government, which resorted again to intimidating voters, ballot stuffing, permitting minors to vote, altering the electoral map, and violence against opposition supporters.
 However, the opposition did not file an official appeal.
 Condé was sworn in for his second term on 14 December 2015.